qcha41/raspberry-coffee-manager/README.md

-# Raspberry Coffee Manager
+# Raspberry Coffee Manager [DEV AND DOCS IN PROGRESS]

-Raspberry project for coffee caps management automation (stock, user accounts, ..)
+This is a raspberry project for group coffee caps management.
-[DEV IN PROGRESS]

 ## Parts used